 Both Brough and Humber produced cars.
 In the centre of the gallery is a Brough Superior car.
 It is one of only four saloons made.
 Alongside the Brough is a smart looking 2-seater car.
 It has a plate on the engine and gearbox identifying it as a ‘Celer Car Company Nottingham’.
 The company lasted a year, and we think this is the only example left.

 There are too many exhibits and stories to be told here.
-Come and visit us and find out more about the many unique exhibits from our volunteers.
+Come and visit us and find out more about the many unique artefacts from our volunteers.